Skip to main content

 try:

-result = analyze_text(document)
+result = await analyze_text(document)

 except RateLimitError as e: